30 Days Free Return

 Once you have permission, there are different ways to cat proof your balcony:

-• Cat netting: Netting is available in various sizes.
-Double-check the size of the gaps: 3 to 4 cm is best for agile, slim cats; for larger cats or older pets, 5 cm is fine.
-The netting must be installed so it completely encloses the balcony or terrace.
-It is usually installed using hooks and tensioning rope.
+• Cat netting: Netting comes in various sizes.
+For agile, slim cats, 3 to 4 cm gaps work best; for larger or older cats, 5 cm gaps are fine.
+Ensure the netting completely encloses the balcony, usually with hooks and tensioning rope.

-• Visual protection: If your balcony has railings with large gaps, you can weave a bamboo mat in between to act as a barrier.
+• Visual protection: Weave a bamboo mat between railings with large gaps to act as a barrier.

 Cats on balconies: The perfect outdoor space

-Be inspired when creating a beautiful balcony retreat for your cat:
+Create a beautiful balcony retreat for your cat with these ideas:

-• A viewing platform: A raised viewpoint on the balcony is very important: An outdoor scratching post or an interesting tree trunk make ideal platforms.
-Make sure it is firmly secured and placed away from railings!
+• A viewing platform: An outdoor scratching post or interesting tree trunk can be an ideal raised viewpoint.
+Ensure it’s firmly secured and away from railings.

-• Cat garden: Your cat will love their small “garden”.
-You can grow grass, cat grass or wildflowers in a flat planter or small wooden box fitted with pond liner.
-A large balcony can also feature a raised bed, so your cat can enjoy an elevated viewing spot.
+• Cat garden: Grow grass, cat grass, or wildflowers in a flat planter or wooden box with pond liner.
+A large balcony can feature a raised bed for an elevated viewing spot.

-• Scratching spot: Your balcony should also have a scratching board or something covered in sisal for your cat sharpen their claws.
+• Scratching spot: Include a scratching board or something covered in sisal for your cat to sharpen their claws.

-• Flooring: Consider covering a corner of the balcony with wood or cork tiles.
-These materials store heat and cats like to sit on them.
+• Flooring: Cover a corner with wood or cork tiles, which store heat and are comfortable for cats.

 Additional articles about cats that you might be interested in